BradenDKelly/MetropolisMonteCarlo/README.md

 # Metropolis Monte Carlo
 This is my playground which will be used for testing new ideas and algorithms.
-At the moment it has working rigid polyatomics with Ewald summation.
+At the moment it has working rigid polyatomics with Ewald or Wolf summation.

-#Goals:
+# Goals:
   1) add flexible molecules
   2) add force routines and provide molecular dynamics
   3) add free energy calculations